-Our trained Early Childhood Educators observe and document how the children interact with the materials provided, and set the learning plan based on the children's interest and experiences.
+Our trained Early Childhood Educators observe and document how the children interact with the materials provided and set the learning plan based on the children's interest and experiences.
 Through observation and documentation, individual goals are set for the children to meet their social, emotional, intellectual and physical development.
-Each child is provided a Learning Stories binder which follows their development through each of the classrooms.
+Each child is provided a Learning Stories binder following their development through each classroom.

-Educators will demonstrate appropriate behaviour in interactions with children, parents and fellow coworkers.
-Educators will act as role models in the classroom for their co-workers as well as the children in their care.
+Educators will demonstrate appropriate behaviour in interactions with children, parents, and fellow coworkers.
+Educators will act as role models in the classroom for their co-workers and children in their care.